joz2005/comp423-course-notes/docs/tutorials/rust-setup.md

 cd .devcontainer
 ```

-(C) You should see your **local directory in your terminal change**, as you've relocated into .devcontainer.
-Let's create the dev container configuration file by running this command in the bash terminal:
+(C) You should see your **local directory in your terminal change**.
+As you've relocated into .devcontainer, let's create the dev container configuration file by running this command in the bash terminal:

 ```bash
 touch devcontainer.json